74wny0wl/bluditcracker/README.md

-## bluditcracker.py 1.0.0
+## bluditcracker.py 1.0.1
-Password cracking tool that can be used to gain credentials to Bludit CMS
+Password cracking tool that can be used to recover credentials to Bludit CMS

 ## Usage